Chirality reversal at finite magnetic impurity strength and local signatures of a topological phase transition

 For a single defect the phase factor in trivial mass term remains finite.
 Thus, the T-matrix approximation predicts chirality extinction instead of chirality reversal: there is chirality for $h<h_c$, which vanishes as $h$ exceeds $h_c$ because the magnitude of trivial mass term becomes larger than the nontrivial one.

 To circumvent this issue for studying a single defect we consider a finite system with open boundaries.
 We expect the boundaries to provide additional scattering processes beyond those captured by the single defect T-matrix approach, thus eliminating the trivial mass phase factor and re-enabling the chirality reversal transition.
+Such boundary scattering can be studied analogously to Ref.~\cite{settnes_patched_2015} to compute how the boundary modifies the various wavefunctions in the system.
+Since any amount of scattering, or equivalently any amount of wavefunction phase scrambling, is sufficient to destroy the trivial mass phase factor, we expect the details of the boundary to be unimportant in enabling a single defect chirality reversal.
 This expectation is indeed confirmed, as we shall now see.